boostercloud/booster/docs/README.md

 })
 ```

 The environment name will be required by any command from the Booster CLI that depends on the provider.
-For instance, when you deploy your application, you'll need to specify which environment you want to deploy.
+For instance, when you deploy your application, you'll need to specify on which environment you want to deploy it:

+    $ boost deploy -e 'prod'

 This way, you can have different configurations depending on your needs.